William Buelow Gould: Notable works

 Gould's work is preserved in many galleries around Australia, as well as being held by private collectors.
 The Queen Victoria Museum and Art Gallery in Launceston holds 177 of his botanical works.
 A number of works, including a self-portrait, hang in the Tasmanian Museum and Art Gallery in Hobart.
 His work is also held by the National Gallery of Victoria in Melbourne, Entally National House, Franklin House, Launceston, and Narryna Heritage Museum, Hobart.
-The State Library of New South Wales holds landscapes in oil and watercolour drawings of Tasmanian Aboriginals, including Towtrer of the Port Davey area c.1833.
+The State Library of New South Wales holds landscapes in oil and watercolour drawings of Tasmanian Aboriginals, including Towterer of the Port Davey area c.1833.

 Some notable and representative works include his Still life, fruit (1832), Sketchbook of fishes (c1832) (see below), Native orchid, Dipodium punctatum (c1830-1840), Still life, game, River scene with aborigines (1838), and Still life, flowers in a blue jug (c1840).